Willis Tower: Incidents

 In June 2006, seven men were arrested by the FBI and charged with plotting to destroy the tower.
 Deputy FBI Director John Pistole described their plot as "more aspirational than operational".
 The case went to court in October 2007.
 After three trials, five of the suspects were convicted and two acquitted.
 The alleged leader of the group, Narseal Batiste, was sentenced to 13 1/2 years in prison.
 In response to the perceived threat of an attack, the building's largest tenant at this time, Ernst & Young, moved to North Wacker Drive in early 2009.

 In May 2020, heavy rains caused three of the basement levels to flood, knocking out power to the building.
 This also resulted in many TV and radio stations going off the air.

 Architecture

 The Willis Tower was designed by architect Bruce Graham and structural engineer Fazlur Rahman Khan of Skidmore, Owings and Merrill.
 Graham and Khan designed the building as nine square "tubes", clustered in a 3×3 matrix forming a square base with 225 ft sides.
-The building's total area is 3810000 ft2.
+The building's rentable area is 3810000 ft2.
 The structure was intended to accommodate 16,500 employees.